becamorin20/Group-16/docs/status.md

 <div align="center"><img src="https://github.com/becamorin20/Zombie-Maze-Land/blob/master/docs/images/no-maze-coarse-100.png" width="400"></div>
 Figure 11: Scatter plot with linear fit of Q-learner with coarse stationary BFs in no maze environment.
 The agents does improvement and manages to stay alive for ~20-21 commands per episode by the end of training.
+We again see a lot of noise present in the data.

 #### Learner - 9 Dynamic BFs
 The final "intelligent" agent we evaluate is an agent using the Q-learning algorithm (figure 6) with 9 dynamic basis functions (figure 2) and 0 stationary BFs.